NVIDIA/warp/README.md

 <img src="./docs/img/omniverse.png" width=400px/>

 Enabling the extension will automatically install and initialize the Warp Python module inside the Kit Python environment.
-Please see the Omniverse Warp documentation for more details on how to use Warp in Omniverse.
+Please see the [Omniverse Warp Documentation](http://docs.omniverse.nvidia.com/extensions/warp.html) for more details on how to use Warp in Omniverse.

 ## Discord

-We have a **#warp** channel on the public Omniverse sever, come chat to us here: https://discord.com/invite/XWQNJDNuaC.
+We have a **#warp** channel on the public [Omniverse Discord](https://discord.com/invite/XWQNJDNuaC) sever, come chat to us!